Dedication: Futago no Seishi for the feedback and cleanup.

 "Uhm," shit, think fast!
 "I… er, went shopping."
 No duh.
 His internal self was getting more disparaging as time passed.
 He winced and held the purchase out for his roommate as casually as possible.

 Sasuke pushed away from the desk in order to walk over and take the box from him.
 "Thank you," his roommate said in a low, controlled voice.
 Their fingers overlapped for a grand total of two seconds and he wanted to melt into the floor.
-The guy rotated the tea package with care as if to scour the description, despite this being the tea he always drank.
+The guy rotated the tea package with care as if to inspect the description, despite this being the tea he always drank.
 "Thanks," Sasuke repeated softly before pivoting back to the shackles of homework.

 Maybe it was time to get over his roommate.
 Maybe this time, if he committed to it, he could do it.
 Just pretend he wasn't absolutely, irrevocably, inexplicably attracted to this guy.